WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-sharad-yadav.md

 crime-record:
   - crime: accussed
     ipc: 341,  323,  504
-    details: CJM Madhepur Case No. 286/99, Dated 10.07.2002, Proceeding Have Been Stayed by Hon'ble Patna High Court Vide Order Dated 4.08.2004 in C.R.
-Revision No. 922/02
+    details: "CJM Madhepur Case No. 286/99, Dated 10.07.2002, Proceeding Have Been Stayed by Hon'ble Patna High Court Vide Order Dated 4.08.2004 in C.R.
+Revision No. 922/02"

 date: 2014-01-28
 version: 0.0.5